yuvalBarkai/vacations/README.md

 - Considering the sortVacations function I think the complexity is pretty high (around 4n log n) which made me think of another way but I didnt implement it because I wasnt sure it was better.
-  (Having 2 arrays, one of followed vacations and one of notFollowedVacations)
+  (Having 2 arrays, one of followed vacations and one of unFollowedVacations)
-- I could have designed more but I focused more on the technical part because I prefer it over designing although I do know that the design is a crucial part of the website.
+- I could have designed more but I focused more on the technical part because I prefer it over designing, although I do know that the design is a crucial part of the website.